Study of the semileptonic decay $\Lambda \to p\,\ell\,\bar{\nu}_{\ell}$ in QCD: Introduction

-The paper is organized as follows.
-In Sec.~II, we describe the QCD sum rule framework and derive the form-factor sum rules from the corresponding correlation function.
+The paper is organized as follows: In Sec.~II, we describe the QCD sum-rule framework and derive the form-factor sum rules from the corresponding correlation function.
 Section~III presents the numerical analysis, and in Sec.~IV we report the results for the semileptonic decay widths in all lepton channels.
-Our conclusions are given in Sec.~V, and further technical details are provided in the Appendices.
+Our conclusions are given in Sec.~V, and further technical details are provided in the Appendix.